multiscale-cosim/TVB-NEST/README.md

 ## Concept
 This is the co-simulation between TVB and NEST.
 It should be flexible and scalable to adapt to any networks simulation and run in supercomputers.
+You can find some results and singularity image of the project in this Zenedo depot : http://dx.doi.org/10.5281/zenodo.6370058

 ## Table of Contents
 1. [Installation and update](#installation)